tolzar/nailed-it/README.md

 # Group Project - *Nailed It*

 Nailed It is an application to solve your nail polish problems.
-Blah blah blah
+Have you ever struggled to choose a nail polish color?
+Have you ever questioned your nail polish choice after it's too late?
+Have you ever just wished that you could see it on your nails before you commit?
+Ever fallen in love with a color, but not known the name?
+Have you ever seen a really great color out in the wild, and wondered if there was a nail polish color similar to it?
+Nailed It is the app you've been waiting for.
+From Sky Blue's to Dreamy Pinks, Nailed It will allow you to not only find a nail salon near you, but to also try on the latest polish trends to share with friends.

 ## User Stories